 1. Gyro Compass

 It is used for finding the right direction.
-Unlike magnetic compass, gyro compass is not hampered by external magnetic field.
-It is used to find correct North Position, which is also the earth’s rotational axis.
+Unlike magnetic compass, gyro compass is not hampered by an external magnetic field.
+It is used to find the correct North Position, which is also the earth’s rotational axis to provide a stable directional source.
 Its repeater system must be present in the steering platform for emergency steering.

 Read more about Gyro Compass here